 Also, supported employment can help people to remain in work and offer support with adaptations in the workplace.

-A supported internship is on the job training and works well for people with learning disabilities.
+A Supported Internship is a study programme that includes extensive on-the-job training and works well for people with learning disabilities.

-There are many benefits for young people.
-They build confidence and soft skills like team working and leadership, there are opportunities to form relationships at work, and interact with members of the public and contribute to the community.
-This can have a positive impact on wellbeing and self-esteem.
+There are many benefits on top of develop work skills for young people including building confidence and soft skills like team working, there are opportunities to form relationships at work, interact with members of the public and contribute to the community.
+This has a positive impact on wellbeing.

-Supported internships help young people achieve their aspirations and offer them a pathway to paid employment.
+The internships will help young people achieve their aspirations and offer them a pathway to paid employment.

 Read guidance from the Department for Education.

 Information on our website for local housing options can be found on our Housing advice and assistance page.
 For further information about housing and care please visit the Services4me – Care homes and housing options.